"There is a morning inside you waiting to burst open into Light.

 3) This one is to drive home some of the last secret.
 If your therapist gets to a tight spot you want him/her to remain on, ask him/her to stick with it.
 All you have to say is, "That feels great!
 Can you hang out on the spot for a minute or two while I relax?"
 This is a dream come true for any dedicated massage therapist as it helps to tailor the experience to your individual needs.

-While in Massage School, giving and receiving feedback is an integral part of every class so it's quite normal to hear a client express what they want, where they want extra work and what feels the best.
+While in Massage School, giving and receiving feedback was an integral part of every class so it's quite normal to hear a client express what they want, where they want extra work and what feels the best.
 We actually love it.

 Practice and Defense